viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 ---

 Viam offers SDKs in popular languages which wrap the viam-server [gRPC](https://grpc.io/) APIs and streamline connection, authentication, and encryption against a server.
-Using the SDK you will be able to quickly write code to control and automate your robot(s).
+Using the SDK, you will be able to quickly write code to control and automate your robot(s).

 Viam-server exposes gRPC [APIs for robot controls](https://github.com/viamrobotics/api).
 It also supports [WebRTC](https://webrtcforthecurious.com/) connectivity and authentication over those APIs.